-C21 Does your institution offer an early decision plan (an admission pla that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that as students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: ks x decision well in advance of the regular notification date and that as students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? x students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-X (freshman) applicants for fall enrollment?
-21 If "yes," please complete the following: 21 First or only early decision plan closing date 21 First or only early decision plan notification date 21 Other early decision plan closing date 21 Other early decision plan notification date 21 For the Fall 2009 entering class: 21 Number of early decision applications received by your institution 21 Number of applicants admitted under early decision plan 21 Please provide significant details about your early decision plan: (Our early decisio n plan permits students to apply and be notified of an admission decision well in a dvance of regula ar notification date but does ask students to commit
+Yes N Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks > students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2011 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+Yes No

-C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х C22 If "yes," please complete the following: C22 Early action closing date 10/1 Effective 5/31/2010 C22 Early action notification date 11/20 Effective 5/31/2010
+notified of an admission decision action plan whereby students are well in advance of the regular to commit to attending your college? x

+If "yes," please complete the follo owing:

+Early action closing date 10/1

+Early action notification date 11/20